 Every healing journey is different, and we are here to support you in every way we can.

-Where can I access Victim Assistance?
+Where can I access Advocacy?

 We provide support to victims of rape and sexual abuse in Cuyahoga, Lake, Geauga, and Ashtabula Counties.
 We have a variety of locations in our four-county service area where survivors can meet with their advocates by appointment.